 .NET Core dependencies

-For Windows 7 and Windows Server 2008 machines only:
+For Windows 7 or Windows Server 2008 R2:

-Prerequisites with Visual Studio 2017
+Prerequisites to develop .NET Core apps with Visual Studio

 - On the Help menu, choose About Microsoft Visual Studio.